 Resolutions which because of an emergent nature of their content or intent require immediate action, may be processed provided that approval of a majority of the members of the Committee on Resolutions is obtained, or as required by the Board of Directors of the NYSCHP.

-Resolutions submitted to the committee on Resolutions must bear the signature of at least two (2) active members of the NYSCHP.
+Resolutions must be submitted by least two (2) active members of the NYSCHP.to the committee on Resolutions.

 All resolutions not voluntarily withdrawn by the originators shall be presented at the first meeting of the House of Delegates and shall be submitted to the delegates as follows: